ramsaylanier/WordExpress/README.md

-# Wordpress Express
+# WordPress Express

-This project is my attempt at using Node.js and Express to consume data from a Wordpress database using GraphQL and Relay and React and...other stuff. **This repo is the codebase for [wordexpress.io](http://wordexpress.io), where I will write articles and documentation explaining how it works**.
+This project is my attempt at using Node.js and Express to consume data from a WordPress database using GraphQL and Relay and React and...other stuff. **This repo is the codebase for [wordexpress.io](http://wordexpress.io), where I will write articles and documentation explaining how it works**.

 It's built using Webpack, and requires Node V 5.0.0.
 You might be able to get away with 4.0, but really just tighten up and use 5.0.